Lie monads and dualities: Dualities between Lie algebras and Hopf algebras

 \subsection{YB-Lie algebra of primitive elements}

-\selabel{primitive} In this section, $\Cc$ is an additive, monoidal category in which equalizers and coequalizers are preserved by functors of the form $-\ot X$ and $X\ot -$, for any object $X$ in $\Cc$.
+\selabel{primitive} In this section, $\Cc$ is an additive, monoidal category that has equalizers and coequalizers which are preserved by functors of the form $-\ot X$ and $X\ot -$, for any object $X$ in $\Cc$.
 For the remaining part of this section, we fix a braided bialgebra $H$ in $\Cc$, in the sense of \cite{Tak}.
-More precisely, we consider a 6-tuple $(H,\mu,\eta,\Delta,\epsilon,\lambda)$ satisfying the following conditions: \begin{itemize} \item $(H,\mu,\eta)$ is an algebra in $\Cc$; \item $(H,\Delta,\epsilon)$ is a coalgebra in $\Cc$; \item $\lambda$ is a YB-operator {\em of order two} for $H$ (this condition is more restrictive than the usual one of \cite{Tak}); \item The morphism $\lambda$ is compatible with $\mu$ in the sense of \equref{assalgebra}, and in a similar way with $\eta,\Delta$ and $\epsilon$; \item $\epsilon: H\to I$ is an algebra morphism; $\eta:I\to H$ is a coalgebra morphism in $\Cc$ and the following diagram commutes:
+More precisely, we consider a 6-tuple $(H,\mu,\eta,\Delta,\epsilon,\lambda)$ satisfying the following conditions: \begin{itemize} \item $(H,\mu,\eta)$ is an algebra in $\Cc$; \item $(H,\Delta,\epsilon)$ is a coalgebra in $\Cc$; \item $\lambda$ is an {\em involutive} YB-operator for $H$ (this condition is more restrictive than the usual one of \cite{Tak}); \item The morphism $\lambda$ is compatible with $\mu$ in the sense of \equref{assalgebra}, and in a similar way with $\eta,\Delta$ and $\epsilon$; \item $\epsilon: H\to I$ is an algebra morphism; $\eta:I\to H$ is a coalgebra morphism in $\Cc$ and

 \end{itemize}